Annual UMSL Alumni 5K is the latest stage of a year-long race for school counseling alum Marcy Morris

 She saw a note about last year’s race in an email from the UMSL Alumni Association, and while it didn’t work out for her to run, she thought it might fit neatly into this year’s calendar as she started finalizing her 50th plans.
 She reached out to the Alumni Association to learn the date before it was even announced and kept it blocked off until it was time to register.

-Morris, who retired after 27 years in education – five as a classroom teacher and 22 as a school counselor in the Rockwood School District – was glad for the chance to return to UMSL, even if Saturday’s course offered a few more hills than she might’ve been expecting.
+Morris, who retired after 27 years in education – five as a classroom teacher and 22 as a school counselor in the Rockwood School District – was happy to have the chance to return to UMSL, even if Saturday’s course offered a few more hills than she might’ve been expecting.

 “It was hard,” said Morris, who lives in Ballwin.
 “It was a challenge running up West.
 That was a long hill.
 But it was fun.
 It was a good course.
 It was nice to showcase the campus.
 I haven’t been back in a long time, so it’s really grown, updated, looks beautiful.”